SteeltoeOSS/Documentation/docs/3-connectors/redis.md

 >IMPORTANT: All of these settings should be prefixed with `redis:client:`.

-The samples and most templates are already set up to read from `appsettings.json`See [Reading Configuration Values](#reading-configuration-values).
+The samples and most templates are already set up to read from `appsettings.json`.

 >NOTE: If a ConnectionString is provided and VCAP_SERVICES are not detected (a typical scenario for local app development), the ConnectionString will be used exactly as provided.